Electroencephalogram (EEG) [en Español]

 - Other tests that may also be done include:

-that the doctor can see what happens just before, during, and right after a
+Video EEG.
+Video EEG records seizures on video and on a computer.
+This way the doctor can see what happens just before, during, and right after a

 seizure.
-This test can be very helpful in finding the specific area of the
+This test can help find the specific area of the

 brain that the seizures may be coming from.
-It is also helpful in diagnosing
+It also helps in diagnosing

 psychogenic seizures, which may look like real seizures but do not affect the